cfreer/PerfectTeam/reports/weekly_status_report_6.md

 - Add any endpoints the frontend realizes they need

 #### Progress and Issues
+I spent most of my time this week updating the database.
+This included fixing a bug in which player names were replaced with team names.
+I also added necessary stats that were required for the algorithm to work.
+I altered the stats so that they were an all aroudn average, increasing accuracy for the algorithm.
+I also made a few minor changes to the database to improve functionailty for the frontend team.

 #### Plans and Goals
+- Continue to respond to frontend needs for endpoints
+- update database as required

 ### 5. Ned
 #### Goals From Last Week